 Did you know that you can gain even more contacts and grow your email list through LinkedIn?

 LinkedIn, created in 2002 in Mountain View, California, quickly rose to stardom with its astonishing growth of revenues and profitability by 2006, making it the first social network to do so.
 It then became the most popular site for professional networking and by June 2010 it reached over 70 million users.
-So with this vast database of knowledge and connections at your fingertips, why wouldn’t you use it to gain more contacts and grow your email marketing list.
+So with this vast database of knowledge and connections at your fingertips, why wouldn’t you use it to gain more contacts and grow your email marketing list?

 Still not convinced?
-Today, it has around 756 million members, LinkedIn has over 1 billion interactions per month!
+Today, it has around 756 million members, and LinkedIn has over 1 billion interactions per month!

 It is not only for employees and job seekers, LinkedIn has now become a great asset to businesses.
 You are able to easily establish credibility and a useful source in your industry by having an active LinkedIn account.
 Additionally, there are many LinkedIn strategies that can help expand your online presence and increase your visibility in your community.
 You’re able to share expertise and connect with other professionals in your industry.